 Hi there!
 I hope you’re having a wonderful Sunday!
-This passed week I’ve been keeping myself busy with sewing, and sometimes it feels like I have more ideas than I have fabric.
-So I turned my attention to my growing pile of scraps, and decided to tap into what I already had lying around.
+This past week I’ve been keeping myself busy with sewing, and sometimes it feels like I have more ideas than I have fabric.
+So I turned my attention to my growing pile of scraps and decided to tap into what I already had lying around.
 And this is what I made!
+A handmade jacket:

 This is a simple jacket, plush and warm for the upcoming cooler weather.
 I initially intended to make it out of one fabric (and therefore, one color) but I just didn’t have enough.
 And looking back, I’m glad I didn’t, because I’m really loving the two-tone look that’s going on.

 I made this jacket by tracing a fitted cardigan I already had.
 I cut out one large piece for the back, two pieces to make up the front, two sleeves, and one long 8-inch strip and a 3-inch strip to make the waistband, cuffs, and collar piece.
 I also cut out two rectangles to turn into pockets.

 The black fabric used for the sleeves, cuffs, and bands is a sturdy knit fabric with minimal stretch.
 It’s heavier than the gray fabric, so during the cooler months my arms will stay nice and warm, and my body won’t get overheated.